santisq/PowerShellKusto/docs/en-US/Set-KustoBatchingPolicy.md

     MaximumNumberOfItems    = 500
     MaximumRawDataSizeMB    = 1024
 }
-Set-KustoBatchingPolicy -Database myDb @params
+Set-KustoBatchingPolicy @params
 ```

 > [!TIP]
 >
-> When `-Table` isn't specified, the ingestion batching policy is altered at Database level.
+> - When `-Table` isn't specified, the ingestion batching policy is altered at Database level.
+> - In this example, the database is specified by the database used when you called [`Connect-Kusto`](Connect-Kusto.md#-database).

 ## PARAMETERS